Andrfas/employee-api/README.md

 All code need to be covered by tests.

 # Troubleshooting
+Please make sure you have mongo started before running server.
-If you see error after pulling repo, please try to make `npm install`
+If you see error after pulling repo, please try to make `npm install`.